ballerina-guides/integration-samples/gdrive-files-to-microsoft-onedrive-files/README.md

 # Sync Google Drive files to Microsoft OneDrive.
+This sample syncs all files in a Google Drive folder to a Microsoft OneDrive folder.

 ## Use case
-Sync files in a given Google Drive folder to a given Microsoft OneDrive folder.
+Keep your files in sync between Google Drive and Microsoft OneDrive.
+By using this integration, you can automatically sync all files in a Google Drive folder to a Microsoft OneDrive folder.

 ![Flow diagram](/gdrive-files-to-microsoft-onedrive-files/docs/images/flow.png)

 ## Prerequisites
-* Google account
+* Google account with access to [Google Drive](https://www.google.com/drive/)
-* Microsoft OneDrive account
+* Microsoft account with access to [OneDrive](https://www.microsoft.com/en-us/microsoft-365/onedrive/online-cloud-storage)

 ### Setting up a Google Drive account
 1. Visit [Google API Console](https://console.developers.google.com), click **Create Project**, and follow the wizard to create a new project.